HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Wrapping Up

 Even more worrisome, anaphylaxis can be deceptive, even silent, in a very young child.
-Parents may not recognize what is happening to their child before it’s too late.
+You may not recognize what is happening to their child.
+Even I misread my son’s first allergic reaction to tree nuts —and I am versed in food allergies and allergic reactions.

-Don’t forget to check out The Ultimate Guide to Baby Nutrition in the First Year!
+Check out The Ultimate Guide to Baby Nutrition in the First Year!

 Jill Castle, MS, RD